 The presence of the big three does not confirm that something horrible is going on.
 It only means that you need to check carefully.

 The story of actor Andy Whitfield is a disturbing and educational example of a case that met these conditions — for sure the first two, and probably the third as well if we knew the details.
-Whitfield was the star of the hit TV show Spartacus.
-The first sign of the cancer that killed him in 2011 was steadily worsening back pain.
+Whitfield was the star of the hit TV show Spartacus (which is worthwhile, but warning: rated very, very R8) The first sign of the cancer that killed him in 2011 was steadily worsening back pain.
 It’s always hard to diagnose a cancer that starts this way, but Whitfield was in the middle of intense physical training to look the part of history’s most famous gladiator.
 Back pain didn’t seem unusual at first, and some other symptoms may have been obscured.
 (For instance, some weight loss could have even seemed like a training victory at first.)
 It was many long months before he was diagnosed — not until the back pain was much too severe and constant.
 A scan revealed a large tumour pressing against his spine.

 “Red flags” are signs or symptoms that something medically ominous may be going on.
 A red flag is not a diagnosis.
 Red flags only indicate a need to look more closely.
 Check off all that apply … hopefully none or few or only the least alarming of them!

 Some of these red flags are much less red than others, especially depending on the circumstances.
 For instance, “weight loss” is common and often the sign of successful diet!
 (Well, at least temporarily successful, anyway. ) Obviously, if you know of a harmless reason why you have a red flag symptom, it isn’t really a red flag (duh!).
 But every single actual red flag — in combination with severe low back pain that’s been going on for several weeks — is definitely a good reason to get yourself checked out.

 Most people who check off an item or two will turn out not to have an ominous cause for their low back pain.
 But why not check?